Welcome to the Contra Web

 Beating the game was and still is a badge of honor among true gamers.
 You may be tempted to place the game along with many other (now nearly unplayable) titles of the 8 and even 16-bit days that offered simplistic gameplay, frustratingly crude controls, and less-than-awe-inspiring graphics.
 Sure, Contra has all of these issues…but it also has that elusive quality that raises it above the competition, above even many other fine games of its own era, into the short list of timeless gaming challenges, and shared experiences.

-I showed Contra to Faye Kotsis, (check out her facebook page) my favorite aunt who lives in Australia, when she was visiting the states recently.
+I showed Contra to my favorite aunt who lives in Australia, when she was visiting the states recently.
 I want to get her take on the game.
 It turns out she was familiar with Mario and Final Fantasy.
 Apparently my cousins really were into those two classic games when they were younger, but she was familiar with Contra.
-I think if Faye had lived in the states during the the era of Schwarzenegger, Stallone, Aliens etc, she would have appreciated Contra more.
+I think if she had lived in the states during the the era of Schwarzenegger, Stallone, Aliens etc, she would have appreciated Contra more.
 But she was game ( sorry for the pun) to give it a try.
 We spent the afternoon playing in 2-player mode for the afternoon.
-My dear aunt Faye Kotsis had a blast.
+My dear aunt had a blast.

 Not only did a lot of gamers share the Contra experience, many of them shared it at the same time, thanks to the relatively-rare 2-player mode (sorry, Gryzor…Euro versions lost the double-team action).
 Few arcade games and even fewer console games of that era offered simultaneous gameplay, and there’s no doubt that a pair of gamers with skills had a much easier time than a lone Contra.